bschnitz/SDAfterEval/README.md

 After that you may just run it from the root directory of this git repository (the directory this README is contained in) by issuing the following command:

+    PYTHONPATH=. python3 sdae

+This will emit the help message. **Note:** PYTHONPATH=. will temporarily add the current folder to the path where python searches for installed modules.
+You can just export PYTHONPATH (from the git root directory of sdae):

+    export PYTHONPATH="$PYTHONPATH:."

+Now you will be able to invoke sdae via

-    python -m sdae
+    python3 sdae

-This will emit the help message.
-It will not know the command right command line invokation of sdae at this time - don't be irritated by that.
+from your current shell and the git root directory of the project.

 If you want to install sdae systemwide - TODO